raminnakhli/dgl_batchbox/README.md

 # dgl_batchbox
-This is Pytorch repository for the common operations in DGL in a batch-wised manner.
+This is a Pytorch repository for the common operations in DGL in a batch-wised manner.
 There are several operations that are currently supported as below:

 ## Normalization
 1. PairNorm